 - Multi Dwelling Units (MDU): $400 inc. GST per premises

-The backhaul contributions may apply for medium to large developments if the nbn™ access network infrastructure required to connect the development is not available.
-The backhaul contributions are:
+The backhaul contribution charge may apply for medium to large developments if the nbn™ access network infrastructure required to connect the development is not available.
+The backhaul contributions charge varies:

 - nbn™ access network backhaul already available – no charge

 - Backhaul contribution of up to $1,000 per premises – up to 50% of costs

 - Backhaul contribution of more than $1,000 per premises – up to 100% of costs over $1,000

 We encourage developers (big and small) to seek the assistance and support of an industry professional or an nbn™ trained New Developments supplier - designer or installer.
 Ensuring the nbn™ infrastructure within your property boundary is designed and built to our standards is your responsibility, so working with an expert can be very helpful.